bg

 • Can I lose money from slippage on Uniswap and 1inch?

-• What is MEV, and why is 1inch Fusion mode important for it?
+• What is MEV, and why is 1inch Fusion mode important?

 • Do I need to hold the 1INCH token to use the platform?

-No, you do not need to hold or use the native 1INCH token to perform swaps on the 1inch network.
+No, you do not need to own the 1INCH token to use the 1inch swap aggregator.
 The platform is open for anyone to use.
-The token primarily serves governance functions and can be staked for certain benefits within the 1inch ecosystem.
+The token is primarily for governance and staking within the 1inch ecosystem.

 Our website uses cookies.
 Our Cookie Policy